 You don’t have to use non-stick foil to make these cookies, but I highly recommend it.
-Without it, they will still taste wonderful, but you will enjoy the cutting, serving, and clean-up process oh so much more.
+Without it, they will taste wonderful, but you will enjoy the cutting, serving, and clean-up process oh so much more.

 After cooling the cookies, carefully lift the cookies out of the pan using the foil as handles.
-Then peal the foil away from the cookies.
+Then peel the foil away from the cookies.
 Without the confines of the pan, even the first cookie you cut can be perfect.

-Other uses for non-stick aluminum foil?
+More uses for non-stick aluminum foil:

 - Cover cheese-topped casseroles so the melted cheese won’t stick and be pulled off with foil is removed.

 - Wrap food in packets for baking in the oven–especially fish